 If you’re in the market for a new Android phone, the breadth of options can be overwhelming.
 But choice is probably the greatest thing about Google’s mobile OS.
 Android guarantees a similar user experience across many makes and models of phones, while letting you prioritize the features you want.
 Whether it’s a long-lasting battery you need or a headphone jack, there’s bound to be at least one Android phone out there that will satisfy your needs.

 We’ve tested all of the best phones in all shapes, sizes and prices here at Tom’s Guide, and the Samsung Galaxy S10 Plus is our current leader, thanks to its cutting edge design, superfast performance and wealth of features.
 But it’s hardly the only Android device that’s worthy of your consideration, especially now that Google has unveiled the Galaxy Note 10 and Note 10 Plus.

-Google’s Pixel 3 follows a close second with its cutting-edge software and class-leading camera — two features that have arrived in a new, lower-cost version, called the Pixel 3a, for the low price of $399.
-And those hoping to save even more cash would be well advised to look into OnePlus’ fast and smooth 6T, as well as the newer OnePlus 7 Pro.
-Top budget phones include Nokia’s Android One-backed 7.1 and the Moto G7 Power, which offers great battery life.
+For now, Google’s Pixel 3 follows a close second with its cutting-edge software and class-leading camera — two features that have arrived in a new, lower-cost version, called the Pixel 3a, for the low price of $399.
+And those looking for a full-screen experience and ultra-fast performance (without a notch or punch hole) should pick up the OnePlus 7 Pro.
+Our top cheap phone is the Moto G7 Power, which offers great battery life.

 Here are the best Android phones to buy now.